 While encoding files can be found in

-, font files are located in
+[GMS_ROOT]/data/enc, font files are located in

-.
+sub-directories of [GMS_ROOT]/fonts.
 To minimize search

-files (Adobe or PostScript font metrics),
+time, AFM files (Adobe or PostScript font metrics),

-(PostScript Type 1 glyph files), TFM
+PFA/PFB (PostScript Type 1 glyph files), TFM,

-files are kept in separate trees.
+TTF, and VF files are kept in separate trees.
 Within

 every tree, typesetting systems following the TeX directory specification create